metalisx/metalisx/readme.txt

  go to "Multiple JAX-RS Activators configured" set the listbox value on Warning

-0.3 WildFly 9.0.1
+0.3 WildFly

-Download WildFly 9.0.1 Final and unzip the file.
+Download WildFly 10.0.0 Final and unzip the file.

 Open Eclipse

-Install the JBoss Tools (currently 4.3.0.Beta2) from the Eclipse Market Place
+Install the JBoss Tools (currently 4.3.0.Final) from the Eclipse Market Place

-Create a new Serer, with server type WildFly 9.x and point it to the installation directory of the unzipped WildFly.
+Create a new Serer, with server type WildFly 10.0 (Experimental) and point it to the installation directory of the unzipped WildFly.

 When running the MetalIsX web applications you need to configure the Monitor datasource and Monitor log file.
 For instructions see:
-4 WildFly 9.0.1.Final
+4 WildFly

 1. MetalIsX common